Manual map management

 Offline functionality for the Maps and Navigation SDKs for iOS is only available upon request.
 Contact us to get started.

-For some use cases, you may require more control over the map regions to be updated than what automatic map updates provide.
+An offline NDS map is divided into map regions that can be updated individually.
+Updating can be done automatically, as described in the Offline map setup guide.
+For some use cases, you may require more control over the map regions to be updated than what is automatically updated.
 In such cases, this SDK offers a manual map management functionality.

-The term manual comes from the common use case of a navigation application, where users are presented with a screen that displays a list of map regions, allowing them to manually select the regions they wish to update.
+The term manual comes from the common use case of a navigation application, where users are presented with a list of map regions, allowing them to manually select the regions they wish to update.
 However, manual map management can also be implemented based on your logic and may not necessarily require user interaction.

 This guide provides an overview of how the map structure is represented and explains the steps to perform map operations on the map regions.